Table of Contents

-This massive jump is primarily due to the 2018 Farm Bill, which legalized industrial hemp on the Federal Level with certain conditions.
-With that bill’s passing, experts believe that more states will also legalize CBD.
+This massive jump in CBD oil sales is primarily due to the 2018 Farm Bill, which legalized industrial hemp oil on the Federal Level with certain conditions.
+With that bill’s passing, experts believe that more states will also legalize CBD as did Greg Abbott in Texas.

 A 101 on Cannabidiol

 Cannabidiol, or CBD as it’s more commonly known, is one of the 420 known cannabis constituents.
-It’s a phytocannabinoid, which is a group of molecules unique to the cannabis plant.
+It’s a phytocannabinoid, which is a group of molecules unique to the cannabis plant, both hemp and marijuana.
 Mammals, including humans make their own endocannabinoids.

 CBD vs THC

-With all these potential benefits of CBD, why are there still legal repercussions to its use on the State level?
+With all these potential benefits of CBD oil, why are there still legal repercussions to its use on the State level in some states?

-One reason is that CBD is a component of the cannabis plant.
+One reason is that CBD oil is a component of the cannabis plant.
 As you likely know, marijuana is also a cannabis species.
-CBD can come from marijuana, but in this case, it may also have traces of THC.
+CBD oil can come from marijuana, but in this case, it may also have significantly higher levels of THC.

-THC, or tetrahydrocannabinol, is the psychoactive agent present in marijuana.
+Most of the legislation is because of THC, or tetrahydrocannabinol, which is the one psychoactive agent present in marijuana at high levels (upwards of 30%).
 It’s the compound responsible for marijuana’s signature “high” or “stoned” effect.

-Granted, many studies point to THC’s health benefits too, but psychoactive is psychoactive.
+Granted, many studies point to THC’s health benefits too, but psychoactive is psychoactive which poses problems on many fronts for law enforcement throughout the country.

-That’s why it contributes to marijuana still being illegal in many states.
+That’s why possession and marijuana use contributes to marijuana still being illegal in many states including Texas which leads people to have misdemeanor marijuana cases.

-Pure CBD, on the other hand, contains very little THC — within or below the legal limits in Texas.
-Such CBD extracts generally come from the hemp plant, which is the other cannabis species.
-Unlike marijuana, industrialized hemp is a legal source of CBD products.
+Pure CBD oil made from industrial hemp, on the other hand, contains very little THC — within or below the legal limits in Texas.
+Cannabis Hemp has inherently lower levels of THC than Marijuana hence why CBD extracts generally come from the hemp, which is the other cannabis species.
+Unlike marijuana, industrialized hemp is a legal source of CBD oil products so long as it adheres to cultivation laws of the Texas department of agriculture including THC levels.

 The Role of the 2018 Farm Bill In All This CBD Talk

 However, this only applies to hemp with 0.3% or less tetrahydrocannabinol (THC) concentration.
-Any more than that, and it’s already against the federal law.
+Any more THC than that, and it’s already against the federal law and the Texas state laws that Greg Abbot signed including Bill 1325.

 In short, any product that contains hemp extracts not exceeding THC levels of 0.3% is legal.
-Under federal law, hemp buyers and sellers don’t have to worry about being arrested.
+Under federal law, hemp buyers and sellers don’t have to worry about being arrested by law enforcement as long as the stay within the guidelines of the Texas department of agriculture and Bill 1325.

 These legal hemp products include cannabidiol-extract containing products.
-CBD oil, tinctures, gummies, and topicals, to name a few are several ways people consume CBD.
+CBD oil products including, CBD tinctures, gummies, and topicals, to name a few are several ways people consume CBD oil products.
 Again, these products are only legal if they contain 0.3% or less of the psychoactive agent THC.

 So, does all this mean that CBD oil and other products are perfectly legal in Texas?